fahim150283/Automation-of-an-Website/README.md

-# Automation-of-an-Website-
+# Automation-of-an-Website
-Simple automation of an website using java, selenium and testng
+# Simple automation of an website using java, selenium and testng